radio042/pizza-party/README.md

  - Container kafka-create-topics      Started
 ```

-2. After a few seconds the topics schould be created:
+2. After a few seconds the topics should be created:
 ```
 $ docker exec pizza-party_kafka_1 kafka-topics --list --bootstrap-server localhost:29092